Andrew Marchand

-Andrew Marchand is an American senior sports media writer for the New York Post.
+Andrew Marchand is an American senior sports media writer for The Athletic.

 Marchand earned his bachelor's degree in journalism from Ithaca College.
-He spent nine years as a reporter for the New York Post then in 2007 he became a regular contributor to ESPN programs such as SportsCenter, Baseball Tonight, ESPN News, and ESPN New York radio broadcasts.
+He spent nine years as a reporter for the New York Post, then in 2007, he became a regular contributor to ESPN programs such as SportsCenter, Baseball Tonight, ESPNews, and ESPN New York radio broadcasts.
 After 11 years at ESPN, Marchand rejoined the New York Post in 2018.

+In October 2021, Marchand began hosting a weekly sports media podcast with Sports Business Journal reporter John Ourand.
+In January 2024, Marchand announced he was joining The Athletic as a sports media reporter.
+Marchand and Ourand both left their sports media podcast, as Ourand began working at Puck.